-Many people cringe at the idea of manipulation being used for achieving results.
+Many people cringe at the idea of manipulation being used to achieve results.

 And they believe that the end never justifies the means.

-Individual personality types may have different approaches to accomplishing goals based on their hardwiring.
+Individual personality types may have different approaches to accomplishing goals based on hardwiring.

-As an example, do personality types such as INTJs view manipulation as a viable resource for achieving objectives, which may differ from that of other personality types?
+For example, do personality types such as INTJs view manipulation as a viable resource for achieving objectives, which may differ from other personality types?